amelgh/DNASeq-VariantCalling/Variantcallingandannotation.md

 ![Alt text](/Images/SNPannotation1.png "Different types of functional annotation")

-You might perform annotation based known variants based on databases containing variants that have previously been described like dbSNP (https://www.ncbi.nlm.nih.gov/projects/SNP/) or categorize each variant based on the annotation of your genome to annotate and predict the effects of variants on genes: Are they in a gene?
+You might perform annotation based known variants based on databases containing variants that have previously been described like dbSNP (https://www.ncbi.nlm.nih.gov/projects/SNP/) or categorize each variant based on the annotation of your genome to annotate and predict the impcat of variants on genes functions: Are they in a gene?
 In an exon?
 Do they change protein coding?
 Do they cause premature stop codons?

 An example of a guided SNP annotation analysis based on the use of SnpEff (a variant effect predictor): https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/sessionVI/lessons/03_annotation-snpeff.

+You can also perform the variants prioritarization step, for more information check this lesson: https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/sessionVI/lessons/04_prioritization-gemini.md

+Here is a good practice guide to filtering and prioritizing genetic variants https://www.biotechniques.com/multimedia/archive/00253/BTN_A_000114492_O_253966a.pdf

+Check out this new proteo-genomics resource to visualize and explore mutations affecting post-translational modification (PTM) sites in human proteins/genes: active Drive DB https://www.activedriverdb.org.
+Here is the link to the publication: https://academic.oup.com/nar/article/doi/10.1093/nar/gkx973/4566599